serpmillers/nomi/README.md

 ## 🚀 Features

 - ✅ Supports Gemini models (`gemini-1.5-flash-002`, etc.)
+- 🔗 Cross chat recalling so that different chats are linked at all times
 - 💬 Multi-session chat (like ChatGPT)
-- 📁 Stores chat logs in `/chats` folder
+- 📁 Stores chat logs in a sqlite database
 - 🧠 Persona-driven responses
 - 🌐 CLI-powered interface using `rich`

 ## Planned features:
+- 🧬 Vector database for Retrieval-Augmented Generation
-- Allowing other users to join in a chat for working together
+- 👥 Allowing other users to join in a chat
-- Web Scraping
+- 🌐 Web Scraping
-- File support
+- 📄 File support
-- Chat exporter
+- 📤 Chat exporter
-- Better cli formatting
+- 🎨 Better CLI formatting
-- Full terminal integration
+- 🖥 Full terminal integration
-- Voice capabilities
+- 🗣 Voice capabilities

 ---